E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 - SNMP provides remote monitoring of device and interface information
 - Read-only SNMP allows monitoring without permitting configuration changes
 - NTP, Syslog, and SNMP provide different functions but work together as part of centralized network management
-- Management services depend on basic IP connectivity to the server
+- Management services depend on IP connectivity to the internal server
 - Verification should confirm that each service is actually operating
 - Failure testing helps show how service availability depends on network reachability